Cluj-Napoca City Guide: top things to do & places to visit

 If you want to learn more about Cluj-Napoca's history, tourist attractions and culture from a friendly local guide, we suggest you book a walking tour with Florin for a Short Walk & Talk about Cluj-Napoca with a Local.

 Finally, you should also consider visiting the Botanical Garden in Cluj-Napoca, the largest and, according to some, most beautiful in Romania with many unique sights.
 During springtime there are 40.000 tulips on display which makes it the biggest tourist attraction in Cluj.
 Find out more and about visiting hours on the official website.

 Thanks to its geographical position and transport connections, the city is a very good base to explore the region of Transylvania.
 The main attractions around Cluj that you shouldn't miss: the Turda Underground Salt Mine and the Alba Iulia Citadel.
 For those looking for something different - and courageous enough -there is a haunted forrest near Cluj-Napoca where a UFO was sighted 50 years ago, with strange activity ever since - you can go on a tour in Hoia Baciu forest either by day or night.

-The city is close to Apuseni Natural Park, part of the Western Carpathian Mountains formation, where lots of caves, trails and natural wonders await - so outdoor fans will be pleased!
-Consider a hiking trip in Apuseni Natural Park.
-If you're looking for something different, then we recommend an easy bike ride with wine tasting & local food around Cluj-Napoca.
-Plenty of other options, just check our full selection of Cluj-Napoca tours!
+The city is close to Apuseni Natural Park, part of the Western Carpathian Mountains, where lots of caves, wild trails and natural wonders await - so outdoor fans will be pleased!
+There are many hiking trips in Apuseni Natural Park you can do of varying difficulty, but if you're looking to also see traditional village life this is a good place to experience it!

 Hungry much?
 Or looking to do some shopping?